 Treasury Regulations 29.1.3(b) and 29.1.6(a)-(j) require public entities to report on their borrowing programme on a quarterly basis.
 The National Treasury also specifically requires public entities to report on guarantees issued on a quarterly basis, including those related to foreign loans in order to comply with International Monetary Fund (IMF) requirements.
-It is also essential to monitor public entity's progress of the implementation of their Infrastructure Investment Plan and any other major projects.
+It is also essential to monitor a public entity's progress of the implementation of their Infrastructure Investment Plan and any other major projects.
 In-year monitoring reports also serve as an oversight tool to Executive Authorities and as a management tool to institutions.

-3.1.
-Database
+3.1 Database

 In order for public entities and constitutional institutions to report on similar core aspects of financial and non-financial performance to the Executive Authority and to National Treasury, a comprehensive reporting format has been developed and must be used to compile quarterly reports.
-Data required from institutions in the Microsoft[®] Excel reporting format reflects financial, and non-financial performance, information on capital expenditure, borrowings, job creation, and risk, as well as personnel information.
+Data required from institutions in the Microsoft[®] Excel reporting format reflects financial, and non-financial performance, information on capital expenditure, borrowings, job creation, financial commitments and risk, as well as personnel information.
 The template is customised by type of entity to enable various entities to complete applicable information.
+Subsequent to the discussions with public entities and their Executive Authority oversight units the National Treasury has incorporated the automated trial balance which will enable stakeholders to capture data easily.

-3.2.
-Programme/objective/activity information
+3.2 Programme/objective/activity information